LinkGeoML/LGM-PolygonClassification/README.md

 The output .csv file will contain the k most probable predictions regarding the category of each POI.
 If no arguments for output_csv are given, their values are defaulted to:
 * output_csv = predictions_*timestamp*.csv and
 * trained_model_file_name = *name of the latest produced pickle file in the working directory*.

+## License

+LGM-PolygonClassification is available under the MIT License.